About the Census

 How the City uses information from the Census

-The City uses the census when looking at city growth and planning for water contracts and supply, roadway expansions, and emergency response services.
+The City uses the census data to compile population estimates.
+The City analyzes growth patterns for traffic and infrastructure needs, to plan for water contracts and supply and for emergency response services.
 Valid growth trends help the City to anticipate future needs and evaluate services.
 The more information the City has about its residents, the better we can tailor events and programs to meet the needs of the various ages, sexes and ethnicities represented here in Pflugerville.

 Counting children is especially important.
 Babies are included on your census form and even if a child splits time between two homes, if the child is in your home on April 1, count them on your census form.
 Coordinate with the other home they live in and make sure the child is counted one time.
 Programs such as the National School Lunch Program and Children’s Health Insurance Program (CHIP) are affected by the census count.
 The school district, hospital and schools hospitals and health care industry all use the census data to help plan based on growth in the area.